NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 Let's take a look at the three commands separately:

-In the last line of the <code>fastp</code> command lines, '2' is a file descriptor.
+In the last line of the <span style="color:crimson">fastp</span> command lines, '2' is a file descriptor.
 It redirects(writes) any 'standard error' messages to the log file fastp-${SAMPLE}.log, which will be otherwise output to the screen.
-In <code>bwa mem</code> options, <code>-t</code>specifies the number of threads. <code>-R</code> specifies the read header lines. <code>-</code> indicates taking the input from the standard input.
+In <span style="color:crimson">bwa mem</span> options, <span style="color:crimson">-t</span>specifies the number of threads. <span style="color:crimson">-R</span> specifies the read header lines. <span style="color:crimson">-</span> indicates taking the input from the standard input.
 In this example, we used the pipes to redirect the standard output of last command (aka, fastp) as the standard input into the next command (bwa).
 So we use this option to tell the script take the output from command as the input data.
-In <code>samtools sort</code> options, <code>-T</code> is the prefix of temporary files. <code>-m</code> and <code>-@</code> specify the memory per thread and the number of threads, respectively. <code>-O</code> specifies the output format.
+In <span style="color:crimson">samtools sort</span> options, <span style="color:crimson">-T</span> is the prefix of temporary files. <span style="color:crimson">-m</span> and <span style="color:crimson">-@</span> specify the memory per thread and the number of threads, respectively. <span style="color:crimson">-O</span> specifies the output format.

 **6\.** Now we have a sorted raw alignment BAM file.
 In the next section of the script, we mark read pairs that are likely to have originated from duplicates of the same DNA fragments uing [picard tools](https://broadinstitute.github.io/picard/).